l00ptr/ansible-collection-postgres/docs/role_configure_pg_back.md

 Role Name
 =========

-Role to download, install and configure pg_back
+Role to download, install and configure pg_back.
+This role allows to create a config file  and add a cron for each instance.
-A brief description of the role goes here.

 Requirements
 ------------

-Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
-For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required.
+To use this role, you should install and configure postgres from the PGDG.
+For that you can check the other role from this collection.

 Role Variables
 --------------